abstogo/RogueConquerorKing/README.md

 # RogueConquerorKing
-Roguelike based on the Adventurer Conqueror King System
+Roguelike based on the Adventurer Conqueror King System using LibTCOD.

 Only the MSVS build system (found in buildsys/msvs/) is working.
 I'll get around to fixing the others one day!
 The game should build from RogueConquerorKing_LibTCOD.sln with no issues (tested with Visual Studio 2019).